If you want to spend money on a digital or technology service, you may have to get approval from the Central Digital and Data Office (CDDO).

 - face-to-face support

-- phone support, eg call centres
+- phone support, for example call centres

 - third party intermediary support, like service integrators, consultancies or partners

-Projects that usually won’t be approved
+Projects that usually will not be approved

 - entering into an IT contract that’s worth more than £100 million